-FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT OF 1974 (FERPA, "BUCKLEY AMENDMENT") - Source: United States Department of Education
+FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT OF 1974 (FERPA, "BUCKLEY AMENDMENT") - Source: United States Department of Education any school beyond the high school level.
+Students and former students to whom the rights have transferred are called eligible students.

 The FERPA is a Federal Law designed to protect the privacy of a student's education records.
 The law applies to all schools which receive funds under an applicable program from the U.S. Department of Education.